aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/vectorization/image-vectorization-workflow/_index.md

 type: docs
 weight: 10
 url: /net/how-to-work-with-aspose-svg-api/image-vectorization-workflow/
-lastmod: 2021-10-30
+lastmod: 2021-10-29
+changefreq: weekly
+priority: 0.7
 description: This article explains how to convert bitmaps to vector graphics using the Aspose.SVG API.
 You will find a description of the image vectorization process; usage of vectorization algorithms and options, learn how to vectorize raster images such as PNG, JPG, BMP, TIFF, GIF, ICO into an SVG document.
-keywords: image vectorization, bitmap to vector, image to vector, vectorize raster images, vector image, vectorization options
+keywords: image vectorization, bitmap to vector, image to vector, raster image, vector image, vectorization options
 ---
 <link href="./../../style.css" rel="stylesheet" type="text/css" />